Read this quarter’s Intermedia here

 Wednesday 7 May 2025

-• Best practice policy making and regulatory models for the digital era: moving to a more horizontal approach to support digital transformation
+• Best practice policy making and regulatory models for the digital era: comparing structural and strategic approaches to support digital transformation

 • Digital literacy and the role of the regulator to promote citizens’ and consumers’ ability to participate effectively and safely online